AndrewN04/tmdb-app/ARCHITECTURE.md

 - **Supabase Auth + Prisma** for secure, scalable user data.
 - **Edge caching** for performant external API proxying.
 - **Graceful error handling** to keep pages functional under partial failures.
+- **Unified media types** supporting both movies and TV shows with a single API layer.
+- **Search and discover APIs** for flexible content exploration with filtering.

 The codebase is intentionally modular—each `lib/` file handles a single concern, components are reusable, and environment configuration is centralized.
-This makes it straightforward to extend (e.g., add TV shows, implement search, build out the profile dashboard) without touching unrelated code.
+The unified `MediaSummary` type and shared watchlist actions make it straightforward to extend without duplicating code.